not-raspberry/pytest_reorder/README.rst

 #. *integration*
 #. *ui*

-The default regular expressions can find unit, integration and UI tests both laid flat and deeply nested.
+The default regular expressions can find unit, integration and UI tests both laid flat and **deeply nested**.
 You can also specify your custom order.

 Pythons supported